-Once the experience gets going, the only thing left to do is continue on.
+Once the experience gets going, the only thing left to do is continue.
 Fortunately, the acute effects of inhaled cannabis don’t last very long.
 Edibles, on the other hand, are a different story.

 For many new consumers, the cannabis high can be a little intense.
 Fortunately, if you’ve smoked, vaporized (the Volcano Classic, though), or dabbed the herb, the experience really doesn’t last very long.

-Full effects of the herb can often be felt in a mere quarter of an hour.
+When inhaled, tetrahydrocannabinol (THC), the primary psychoactive in cannabis, saturates the brain within minutes.
+The full effects of the herb can often be felt in a mere quarter of an hour.
 After that, the experience starts to mellow out and will wind down over the course of the next one to three hours.

 Oral cannabis, however, takes a lot longer to wear off.
 When consuming the herb in an infused food or capsule, the effects can take anywhere from 30 minutes to two hours to take effect.
 Once they kick in, these effects can last as long as four to eight hours.
-Though, toward the end of the experience, you’ll likely want to lay down for a nap.
+Though, toward the end of the experience, you’ll likely want to lie down for a nap.

 Here’s a simple recap:

 Interestingly, the effects of cannabis may impact adolescents and teens longer than it affects adults.
 According to Dr. Francis Jensen, a neuroscientist, author of The Teenage Brain, and chair of the Department of Neurology at the University of Pennsylvania Proman School of Medicine, cannabis sticks around in teenage brains in a very different way from adults.

 She tells NPR’s Fresh Air that “not only does the teen brain have more places for the cannabis to land, but if you will, it actually stays there longer.
 It locks on longer than in the adult brain.”